artikcloud/sample-java-MqttSmartLight/README.md

 # An MQTT sample app subscribes and publishes to ARTIK Cloud

 Let's build a Java console application that communicates to ARTIK Cloud [MQTT endpoint](https://developer.artik.cloud/documentation/data-management/mqtt.html) using ARTIK Cloud's [Java/Android SDK](https://github.com/artikcloud/artikcloud-java).
-This console app emulates a smart light, which turns on or off based on Actions from ARTIK Cloud and sends the latest state (on or off) back to ARTIK Cloud.
+This app emulates a smart light, which turns on or off based on Actions from ARTIK Cloud and sends the latest state (on or off) back to ARTIK Cloud.

 After completing this sample, you will learn: